nvbn/mcoll/README.md

         {9: 10, 11: 12, 13: 14})  # => 51
 ```

-Transformation is just a function, so you easily can create your own:
+transformer is just a function, so you easily can create your own:

 ```python
 to_lower = lambda coll: [x.lower() for x in coll]